-In their search for new opportunities, investors have rotated into financials and utilities although other areas that have historically proved attractive refuges have not benefited.

-Pharmaceuticals are under pressure from Mr Gore's populist promises; consumer goods are suffering from having already achieved the benefits from improved systems and upward pricing drift and now face more difficult times in the face of limited volume growth combined with cost pressures.
+In their search for new opportunities, investors have rotated into financials and utilities.
+Other areas that have historically proved attractive refuges have lost that lure.
+Pharmaceuticals are under pressure from Mr Gore's populist promises; consumer goods are suffering from having already achieved the benefits from improved systems and upward pricing drift and now face more difficult times in the face of limited volume growth and the cost pressures alluded to above.
 Retailers are likewise facing a less buoyant future as a result of the legacy of earlier large additions to selling space and a fickle public.
-Marks & Spencer, the venerable UK-based store group epitomises these problems aggravated by the additional burdens of complacency and arrogance.
+Marks & Spencer, the venerable UK-based store group epitomises these problems and has suffered the additional burdens of complacency and arrogance.
 Changing shopping patterns are taxing even the more agile groups including Gap and Hennes & Mauritz.
 After years of continual growth, they are struggling to read consumers' present desires.
-Adding to their problems is convergence of shopping habits and the frightening prospect of Walmart adding 40 million square feet in 2001 -8% of its current selling space.
-For perspective, one million square feet is the equivalent of a good sized regional shopping centre.
+Adding to their problems is convergence of shopping habits and the frightening prospect of Walmart adding 40 million square feet in 2001 - 8% of its current selling space.
+For perspective, one million square feet is the equivalent of a good sized regional shopping centre!!

 Even though there is significant rotation, there is still a massive difference in the valuations between so-called "growth" and "value" stocks.
-Recent work by Goldman Sachs on their global universe of 1,300 companies shows how the valuation of "growth" stocks has moved up from 22 times earnings in 1991, to 57 times now, while "value" stocks have remained on PEs of 11 times.
-Goldman calculates that the "growth" shares are pricing in 15% pa cash flow expansion over the next 15 years compared with a 2% pa rise for the "value" stocks.
-This differential is at an extreme; the past ten years' earnings record of the "value" universe has been 8% pa, while the "growth" universe has achieved 19% pa.
+Some recent work by Goldman Sachs on their global universe of 1,300 companies shows how the valuation of "growth" stocks has moved up from 22 times earnings in 1991, to 57 times now, while "value" stocks have remained on PEs of 11 times.
+Implicitly, "growth" stocks reveal rising expectations about the future, so much so that Goldman calculates that these shares are pricing in 15% pa cash flow expansion over the next 15 years compared with a 2% pa rise for the "value" stocks.
+The implicit growth differential is at an extreme and more interesting still, is that the past ten years' earnings record of the "value" universe has been 8% pa, while the "growth" universe has achieved 19% pa.

-It would be surprising if the valuation gap doesn't narrow.
+We would be surprised if the valuation gap doesn't narrow.
 It is common to hear financial commentators referring to respectable, if unexciting companies, as "dead money".
-This ignores the fact that it is precisely these companies that are the target of take-over bids.
+We nevertheless find that it is precisely these companies that are the target of take-over bids.
 In the last quarter, we have received bids for three of our holdings, Acuson, Silicon Valley Group and Toro simply on the grounds of industrial logic.

 These bids were pitched at up to 60% above the prevailing market price.
-This process can be expected to continue as globalisation favours size and reach.
+Further, this process can be expected to continue as globalisation favours size and reach.
 On a risk-adjusted basis we would rather place our bets on industrial logic than investment fashion.

 Optimists who favour the high valuation segment continue to point to the strong inflows into mutual funds and the evident growth prospects that result from the internet revolution.
 We have no argument with either of these observations other than to point to supply.
 Investment bankers have hardly been idle of late, recommending to their clients all manner of schemes that will supposedly unlock shareholder value.
 Tracking stocks are all the rage but more delicious still is the prospect of listing small in-house technology hot houses in the belief that their listing will unleash an even greater level of animation on the part of shareholders.
+No longer can market participants be trusted to value individual parts of the business yet the greatest conglomerate of all, GE, is valued above 40x (with 1/10 of EPS coming from non-recurrent pension benefits).